gravitational/careers/challenges/fullstack/challenge.md

   reviewed.
 * When you feel it's ready, create a PR for this document to allow the team to review and comment on it.

+Once you've received 2 approvals, you can merge the PR and start sending us code.

+### Implementation

 Split your code submission into a series of pull requests that are easy for the team to review in a single sitting.
 A good “rule of thumb” is to aim to complete